Clears buildup to revive roots and deliver long-lasting lift—a lightweight, silicone-free cleanse that leaves hair smooth, not stripped.

 Quick Picks (by need)

-- Best overall for daily volume: Living Proof Full Shampoo – silicone-free clean that leaves roots buoyant and strands smooth, not squeaky.
+- Best overall for daily volume: Living Proof Full Shampoo – a silicone-free cleanse that keeps roots lifted and strands smooth (not squeaky).

-- Best for fine, dry, color-treated hair: Pureology Hydrate Sheer – sulfate-free moisture that won’t collapse your style; safe for color.
+- Best for fine, dry, color-treated hair: Pureology Hydrate Sheer – sulfate-free hydration that won’t flatten your style; color-safe.

-- Best “instant oomph” salon vibe: Redken Volume Injection Shampoo – lightweight body with Redken’s bodifying tech for a bouncier blowout.
+- Best “instant oomph” salon vibe: Redken Volume Injection Shampoo – lightweight volume that helps create a bouncier blowout.

 Comparison at a glance